 Information contained in the submission will be used as follows:

-- Landcare Australia and the judges will use information disclosed in the nomination submissions for evaluating the entry.
+- Office of the National Soils Advocate and/or Landcare Australia and the judges will use information disclosed in the nomination submissions for evaluating the entry.

-- Information contained in the nomination submissions may be used by Landcare Australia or its agents in preparing media and communications information for promotional purposes including publications, media relations, social media and presentations.
-The information provided with the awards submission, may be edited for media and communication’s purposes.
+- Information contained in the nomination submissions may be used by the Office of the National Soils Advocate and/or Landcare Australia or its agents in preparing media and communications information for promotional purposes including publications, media relations, social media and presentations.
+The information provided with the awards submission, may be edited for media and communications purposes.

-- No guarantee of confidentiality can be provided, however if there is information associated with an entrant’s submission that the entrant/nominee wishes to remain confidential, the entrant/nominee should first contact Landcare Australia.
+- No guarantee of confidentiality can be provided, however if there is information associated with an entrant’s submission that the entrant/nominee wishes to remain confidential, the entrant/nominee should first contact Landcare Australia at [email protected]

 CONDITIONS OF ENTRY